gidago/Getting-and-Cleaning-Data/SampleCB.md

 [81] "freqBodyGyroJerkMagnitudeMeanFreq"

+ $ subjectID                        : int  1 2 3 4 5 6 7 8 9 10 ...
+ $ timeBodyAccMean_X                : num

-###Variable 1 (repeat this section for all variables in the dataset)
+###activity (repeat this section for all variables in the dataset)
 Short description of what the variable describes.

 Some information on the variable including:
-- Class of the variable
+- Factor w/ 6 levels
 - Unique values/levels of the variable
 - Unit of measurement (if no unit of measurement list this as well)
 - In case names follow some schema, describe how entries were constructed (for example time-body-gyroscope-z has 4 levels of descriptors.
 Describe these 4 levels).